APMG/wordpress-xml-sitemap/Readme.txt

 Attachments are excluded from the sitemap, unless they are added to a post as a <a href="http://en.support.wordpress.com/featured-images/">Featured Image</a>.

-= What sitemaps are included robots.txt if using Wordpress Multisite? =
+= What sitemaps are included in robots.txt if using Wordpress Multisite? =

 All sites marked "public" will have their sitemap index included in robots.txt.